forkan07/WebDAVJSON/README.md

 # WebDAVJSON

-WebDAVJSON is a simple PHP script that provides file management APIs.
+WebDAVJSON is a simple PHP/Node.js script that provides file management APIs.
 It supports CORS, optional API key authentication, upload with extension restrictions, and JSON response for file listing.

 ## Features
 - CORS support